The San G Report

 Higher up, in the big cirque below San Gorgonio and Jepson Peaks, we saw snowpack remnants that have just been murderized by the wind.
 Picture mostly bare ridges and spines, with occasional patches of snow in gullies and bowls that is wind-texturized and sculpted about 200% beyond the point of skiability.

 Will anything season into better skiing as spring advances?
 Odds don't seem too favorable.
-Coverage was good on Charlton Peak's north gulley (pictured), but it is thin and still unconsolidated.
+Coverage was ok on Charlton Peak's north gully, but it is thin and unconsolidated.
 The problem is the snow may well just melt off before becoming solid (and stable) enough for good skiing.
 Surely something will remain as we get closer to April...but it is a long haul to get back there for just a few patches of snow.

 Andy Lewicky is the author and creator of SierraDescents

 I was up there Saturday.
 I'm glad I wasn't the only one challenged by the conditions.
 I was seriously questioning my skiing abilities after the third face plant.
 I made it down from the trees on the left of your photo using some ugly survival skiing techniques.
 I don't know what hurt more, my knees or ego.

 Andy March 12, 2012 at 4:33 pm

 It really was abominable, wasn't it? :)